The ADHD Guide to Making Social Connections

 - How to be a better listener — and rememberer

 - How to make amends with a friend you’ve lost

-PLEASE NOTE: This eBook is a downloadable PDF, MOBI file for Kindle, and ePub file eBook; it does not ship.
+PLEASE NOTE: This eBook is a downloadable PDF, MOBI file for Kindle, and ePub file for eBook; it does not ship.

 Full Product Description

-Why Do Adults with ADHD Struggle with Friendships?
+Why Do Adults with ADHD Struggle to Connect with Friends?

 - Friendships require verbal interplay, good listening, and an awareness of nonverbal cues.
 Most adults with ADHD find it hard to perform these skills consistently.